duraanali/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Answer: Document Object Model (DOM) is cross platform interface for HTML and XML.
+It treats HTML elements like a tree.

 2. What is an event?

+Answer: Events in Javascript are anything that happens within HTML document such as mouse click, page load and key press.

 3. What is an event listener?

+Answer: An event listener is the process where a function waits for the user to do anything in the webpage such as mouse click or key press.
+The function fires when the user does what the function was waiting for.

 4. Why would we convert a NodeList into an Array?

+Answer: Because NodeLists are not part of Javascript but part of the browser interface.
+To manipulate a NodeList, we have to convert them to an Array because Array is part of Javascript.

 5. What is a component?

+Answer: A component is a set of small, compact code containing logic and UI that is reuseable without dependencies.

 ### Git Set up